PiScore/PiScore/README.md

 # PiScore

 PiScore - a system for playing back video scores and keeping in sync across multiple devices.
 Copyright (C) 2016  David Stephen Grant

+Please note: The prototype version of PiScore written in Processing has been relocated to https://github.com/PiScore/PiScore-Processing

 PiScore is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by